Robust recovery of low-rank matrices and low-tubal-rank tensors from noisy sketches

 \subsection{Low-rank matrix reconstruction}

-The double sketch method, which is analyzed in this paper, was proposed (but not theoretically studied) in \cite{fazel2008compressed} to recover low-rank matrices from noisy sketches.
+The double sketch method, which is analyzed in this paper, was considered (but not theoretically studied) in \cite{fazel2008compressed} to recover low-rank matrices from noisy sketches and is based on an approach by Woolfe et al. \cite{woolfe2008fast}.
 This method is a single-pass method, meaning that the input matrix needs only to be read once.
 Related single-pass sketching methods were analyzed in \cite{clarkson2009numerical,woolfe2008fast,tropp_sketching,tropp_sketching2} in the noise-free scenario, meaning that, in contrast to the model studied in this paper, the sketches are not perturbed by additive noise.

 The single-pass model is motivated by the fact that in many modern applications, one cannot make several passes over the input matrix $X_0$.
 However, if one is able to make several passes over the input matrix $X_0$, one can, in many applications, expect superior performance compared to single-pass algorithms.
 We note that multi-pass algorithms for low-rank matrix approximation using sketches have been studied in, e.g., \cite{zhou2012bilateral,halko2011finding,PCA_largedatasets}.